kkspeed/NaiveWM/README.md

    with Qt5).
 To launch it, you can press Win + C in the window manager or type
    <tt>qutebrowser --qt-args platform wayland</tt> in the terminal.

-3. It's very likely that your screen resolution is different from mine. unfortunately they are hard coded paramters.
-Just search for 2560 and 1440 in the code and change them to your screen's width and height.

 ## Default Configurations
 Here are a list of key bindings and actions.
 They can be changed in manage\_hook.cc